 Jaya and Vijaya could not bear the thought of being separated from the Lord for seven lifetimes and so unanimously decided on the second option.

-And so, they were born on earth as Hirayakashipu and Hiranyaksha in the Satya Yuga, Ravana and Kumbhakarna in the Treta Yuga and Shishupala and Dantavakra (who were Allies of Jarasandha who in turn was the father in law of Kamsa) and they hated the Lord in all the three births only to be killed by Him in His Varaha Avatara(Hiranyaksha), Narasimha Avatara (Hiranyakashipu), Rama Avatara (Ravana and Kumbhakarna) and Vasudeva Krishna Avatara ( Shishupala and Dantavakra)
+And so, they were born on earth as Hirayakashipu and Hiranyaksha in the Satya Yuga, Ravana and Kumbhakarna in the Treta Yuga and Shishupala and Dantavakra (who were allies of Jarasandha, the father in law of Kamsa) and they hated the Lord in all the three births only to be killed by Him in His Varaha Avatara(Hiranyaksha), Narasimha Avatara (Hiranyakashipu), Rama Avatara (Ravana and Kumbhakarna) and Vasudeva Krishna Avatara (Shishupala and Dantavakra)

 Jaya and Vijaya, after thus serving their curse went happily back to duty at Vaikuntha to be with the Lord forever.